-- A pH less than 6.5 mans your water is acidic
+- A pH less than 6.5 means that your water is acidic

 - A pH of 7 means the water is neutral

-- A pH higher than 7.6 means your water is alkaline
+- A pH higher than 7.6 means that your water is alkaline (basic)

 What are the consequences ?

-Of a weak pH : The water becomes aggressive for your skin and eyes and for your pool equipment
+Of a weak pH: The water becomes aggressive for your skin, eyes, and for your pool equipment.

 How to control the pH of your pool ?

 If it is too high (8 to 14) : Use a pH minus product following the dosage provided on the packet.
-After having put it in the water, wait for a few hours (6 min.) before testing the pH of your water.
+After having put it in the water, wait for a few hours (at least 6) before testing the pH of your water.

 To conclude, check the quality of water in your pool regularly to be able to act in time to be able to make the most of your swims.